NHOrus/srwq-compilation/episode-04.md

 Dumi's body twists into a motorcycle shape and rolls into the Trilobite, followed by you.
 The young mechanic, still smarting from where you kicked him in the jaw when tossing him out of the Raioh's cockpit, straps you in as the doors close.
 Theres a rumble, and the two ships lift off.

 Ryoto Hikawa (That's what the tag on his overalls call him anyway) comes over to you as you exit the Raioh, still rubbing his jaw.
-"What...what did you do that for?!?!"
+"What... what did you do that for?!?!"

 "You were in my way, I just got you out of the way."